coreybutler/cfw/README.md

-# CloudFlare Worker Emulator
+# Cloudflare Worker Emulator

-This emulator runs most CloudFlare workers locally, in an isolated environment.
-When work is complete, it can be published to CloudFlare using the publish subcommand.
-The tool extends the Wrangler tool provided by CloudFlare and was re-engineered from the original work created by Dollar Shave Club.
+This emulator runs most Cloudflare workers locally, in an isolated environment.
+When work is complete, it can be published to Cloudflare using the publish subcommand.
+The tool extends the Wrangler tool provided by Cloudflare and was re-engineered from the original work created by Dollar Shave Club.

 ## Installation